Intriguing Properties of Contrastive Losses: Introduction

+Contrastive learning~\cite{becker1992self,dosovitskiy2014discriminative,oord2018representation,wu2018unsupervised,hjelm2018learning,bachman2019learning,henaff2019data,tian2019contrastive,misra2019self,he2019momentum,li2020prototypical,tian2020makes,chen2020simple,chen2020big} has achieved great successes recently for learning visual representations without supervision.
+As shown in~\cite{chen2020simple,chen2020big}, contrastive learning can learn representations that rival supervised learning, and significantly improve the state-of-the-art in semi-supervised learning on ImageNet.
 One successful use case of contrastive loss for self-supervised learning is to make \textit{augmented} views of the same example agree~\cite{becker1992self,dosovitskiy2014discriminative,chen2020simple}.
 A widely used contrastive loss to encourage agreement is based on cross entropy~\cite{sohn2016improved,oord2018representation,wu2018unsupervised,chen2020simple}.
-Given an augmented view of an example, the contrastive prediction task (via cross entropy loss) aims to classify a set of candidates into the positive example (i.e. the other augmented view of the same example) and negative ones.
-In this work, we first propose a generalization of this standard contrastive loss, and study its properties.
+Given an augmented view of an example, the contrastive prediction task aims to classify a set of candidates into the positive example (i.e. the other augmented view of the same example) and negative ones via the cross entropy loss.

-We then study the feature suppression phenomenon in contrastive learning.
-The suppression effect occurs among competing features shared across augmented views.
-For example, ``color distribution'' and ``object class'' are competing features as they are likely shared between two augmented views (when random cropping is used as the augmentation for certain datasets like ImageNet).
-In other words, these features constitute of mutual information bits between two augmented views.
-It has been shown that the existence of competing features like ``color distribution'' can significantly reduce the effectiveness of contrastive learning~\cite{chen2020simple}.

-In order to study this phenomenon further in a quantitative manner, we propose two ways to construct datasets with explicit and controllable competing features.
-Our experiments show that shared features that are easy-to-learn, despite they only constitute a few bits of mutual information, could suppress, and even fully prevent, the learning of other sets of features.
-This phenomenon persists across different instantiations of the generalized contrastive loss, model sizes, as well as batch sizes (with or without memory), despite it is much less detrimental in autoencoders based on a reconstruction loss.
-We discuss some potential reasons that lead to the phenomenon, and note that existing contrastive learning methods~\cite{dosovitskiy2014discriminative,bachman2019learning,he2019momentum,chen2020simple,grill2020bootstrap} critically rely on hand-crafted data augmentation to favor certain sets of competing features than others.

-\textbf{Organization}.
-Firstly, we propose the generalized contrastive loss and study its properties (section~\ref{sec:gcl}).
-Secondly, we construct datasets for studying ``competing features'' in contrastive learning (section~\ref{sec:cf}).